A - Z of Useful Information for Parents

 At recess and lunchtime there are always teachers in the yard to supervise the children’s play.
 Children must play within the boundaries of the schoolyard.
 At the beginning of the year, Preps learn the areas where they can play and those that are out of bounds.
 Preps are not to go past the Library when playing in the middle area of the school, or past the office when playing at the front of the school.
 The children are not permitted to be in the classroom unless a teacher is with them, including before school, lunchtime, recess, and after school.

-Prep children participate in an eight day intensive swimming program in Term Three.
+Prep children participate in a nine day intensive swimming program in Term Three.
 For the program to run successfully we need the assistance of parents.
-Parent helpers MUST have a current Working with Children Check and COVID vaccination.
+Parent helpers MUST have a current Working with Children Check .
 Other year levels also have swimming, with levels staggered at various times throughout the year.

 Take Home Books